JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Its just...
 (OLAP ~ D&A) vs (OLTP ~ CRUD).

+> Didnt your head just exploted 🤯?
+Same tools, different way to use them

 When building Saas, you wear this kind of cap and go for the typical OLTP DB design for writes:

 {{< tweet user="levelsio" id="1963709732432248998" >}}